gjpelletier/EasyMLR/README.md

 - automatic cross-validated optimization of hyperparameters (XGBoost, CatBoost, GradientBoostingRegressor, and SVR)
 - automatic standardization of X and output of the scaler (optional)
 - automatic detection and use of GPU for computations (XGBoost and CatBoost)
-- show plots of optuna optimization history, hyperparameter importance, and contour plots of relationships between hyperparameters and scoring
+- show plots of optuna optimization history, hyperparameter importance, and contour plots of relationships between hyperparameters and MSE

 ### Lasso